ajahne/blog/_drafts/2019-4-21-start-stop-terminate-aws-ec2-nodejs.md

 Similar to when we stop the instance, we add the target instance id to the params object!

-Once we are ready to terminate, we type
+Once we are ready to terminate, we type the following:
 ```
 node ec2-terminate-instances.js
 ```